Salt From The Start To The Beginning

 Salt is a very useful tool not just for configuration management but for automation and orchestration.
 Salt is FAST, secure and once you get you head around it, a pleasure to work with.

-Remember: This is not the end, but merely the beginning!
+Remember: This is not the end, it's merely the beginning!